pratikgajjar/go-backend.how/content/posts/the-psychology-of-seeking-help.md

 This group is familiar with the problem but prefers not to solve it themselves.
 They seek help because someone else can do it faster or it's outside their perceived job scope.

-- **Characteristics:**
+### Characteristics

 - Recognizes the problem
 - Prefers delegation
 - Low engagement in the resolution process

 # Reactions to Solutions